Archibald Campbell (British Army officer, born 1739): Governor of Jamaica

 He ended the American Revolution as lieutenant governor and major general in Jamaica (1779–81).
 At a time of great importance, Campbell (now a major-general in the army) was appointed Governor of Jamaica in 1781.
-The British forces in America were faring ill: the French had joined the insurgents and threatened the British West India Islands, of which they captured Tobago, St. Eustatius, St. Kitts, Nevis and Montserrat.
-But Campbell laid his plans so well.
-He was so successful in raising native troops, and was so untiring in his vigilance that the French did not dare attack Jamaica without re-inforcements.
+The British forces in America were faring ill: the French had joined the insurgents and threatened the British West India Islands (capturing Tobago, St. Eustatius, St. Kitts, Nevis and Montserrat).
+Campbell was successful in raising native troops and was vigilant enough that the French did not dare attack Jamaica without re-inforcements.

-At the same time, Campbell did what he could to assist the British troops in America by sending them information, re-inforcements and supplies.
+At the same time, Campbell assisted the British troops in America by sending information, re-inforcements and supplies.
 By lending some of his troops to serve as marines, he materially aided Admiral Rodney in his great victory over François Joseph Paul de Grasse at the Battle of the Saintes, saving Jamaica from a French invasion.

-Campbell's wife, Amelia, and her sister, only just managed to join him in Jamaica.
-The crossing was perilous and their convoy came under fire from a joint French and Spanish fleet, and their ship was the only one to get through.
+Campbell's wife, Amelia, and her sister, joined him in Jamaica.
+Their convoy from England came under fire from a joint French and Spanish fleet, and their ship was the only one to get through.

 On returning from Jamaica, Campbell was awarded as Knight of the Order of the Bath.